Connect components

 Reboot on terminate

 Component manifests let you control the termination policy of your component using on_terminate.
-Components with the "reboot-on-terminate" policy set cause the system to gracefully reboot if the component terminates for any reason (including successful exit).
+Components with the "reboot-on-terminate" policy set cause the system to gracefully reboot if the component terminates for any reason other than successful exit.

 To enable this feature, do the following: